 How to form ideas through practice.

-Demonstrates how to draw and paint more intuitively.
+Demonstrations of how to draw and paint more intuitively.

 How to convert sketches/drawings into abstract paintings.